Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ![setup](https://github.com/Lorena591/Pesquisa-Doutorado-Direto/blob/main/Setup.JPG)

-The aluminum beam was placed inside a thermal chamber from the brand *Thermotron*$$^\circledR$$ *S-Series* to simulate ambient temperature variations, as depicted in Fig. 3(a).
-This beam was positioned on a foam layer to simulated a free-free boundary condition, as shown in Fig. 3(b).
+The aluminum beam was placed inside a thermal chamber from the brand *Thermotron*$$^\circledR$$ *S-Series* to simulate ambient temperature variations, as despicted in Fig. 3(a).
+The beam was positioned on a foam layer to replicate a free-free boundary condition, as shown in Fig. 3(b).
 Geometric and material properties of the piezoelectric transducer and the beam at 24°C are presented in the Tabs.
 1 and 2, respectively.

 <p align="center">
 Figure 3 - (a) Thermal chamber and (b) beam positioned on a foam layer inside it.